 ICE vs internship

-Binding And Responsibility
+Binding Terms and Responsibility

 - In Cooperative Education, students make a commitment to the employer through a practical training agreement.